alexandru/alexn.org/source/_posts/2011-12-15-crawling-the-android-marketplace-155200-apps.markdown

 this info is already available from their website and so I went ahead and crawled it.

-The script <strike>and the data collected are</strike> is available.
+The script and the data collected are is available.
 Read below.

 <!-- more -->